joshbernsteint/ANGEL/README.md

 **E**: Electronic-noise
 **L**: Localizer

-YouTube Downloader for audio and video in Javascript
+Downloader for audio and video in Javascript

 This was a horrible idea